!![[Literature/TheSaint The Books]]

 ** The ant is, of course, a NuclearNasty.

-** In one episode of the 1960's series Simon (played by Creator/RogerMoore) impersonates an [=MI-5=] agent.
+** In one 1963 episode, Simon (Creator/RogerMoore) impersonates an [=MI-5=] agent.
 The woman he was tricking even remarked that it was great to have Film/JamesBond on her side.
-This was before Moore [[Film/LiveAndLetDie made his debut as Bond]].
+This was ten years before Moore [[Film/LiveAndLetDie made his debut as Bond]].

 ** In addition to that, Lois Maxwell (the original Miss Moneypenny) guest-starred in two different episodes during the 5th series in 1966, seven years before Moore would go on to play Bond, thus also making them working together in the Bond films an unintentional case of IWantYouToMeetAnOldFriendOfMine.